May 21, 2025 2 Comments

 This decidedly Gothic version of my lay-flat Cotton Rag Sketchbooks has been popular in the past couple of weeks, which has surprised me for May (but it really shouldn't, because a Goth is for life, not just for Samhain).
-It was inspired by a Victorian Gothic event at the Russell-Cotes Art Gallery and Museum.
-Russell-Cotes is an incredible treasure trove of artefacts collected by Annie and Merton Russell-Cotes during their world travels, and holds significant pre-Raphaelite paintings, including Rossetti's Venus Verticordia, and others from more recent times.
-It's also a brilliant example of Victorian interior design.
+It was inspired by my experiences at a Victorian Gothic event at the Russell-Cotes Art Gallery and Museum.
+This, one of my favourite places on earth, is an incredible treasure trove of artefacts collected by Annie and Merton Russell-Cotes during their world travels, it's a brilliant example of Victorian interior design, and it holds significant pre-Raphaelite paintings, including Evelyn de Morgan's Aurora Triumphans and Dante Gabriel Rossetti's Venus Verticordia.

 The Russell-Cotes Art Gallery & Museum looking appropriately Gothic on the night of our visit.